-It’s a busy time of year for honeybees, and the bees who call our bee yard their home are no exception.
-Hives have been installed, the bees have gotten used to their new digs, and now it’s time for them to get to work!
+It’s a busy time of year for honeybees, and the bees breeds who call our bee yard their home are no exception.
+We installed the hives, the bees are used to their new digs, and now it’s time for them to get to work!

-Buckfasts and Carniolans are the breeds doing their thing in our bee yard right now, and while both breeds are popular among beekeepers, they each have unique backgrounds and characteristics that shape their behaviors.
+Buckfasts and Carniolans are the breeds doing their thing in our bee yard right now.
+While both breeds are popular among beekeepers, they each have unique backgrounds and characteristics that shape their behaviors.
 I chatted with Headbeekeper Sam Joseph about her experience with these two breeds, and how she’s seen them behave in our bee yard so far this year.

 Before we dive into talking about how we’re seeing the Buckfast and Carniolans behave in our bee yard, let’s take a look at their breeds’ histories and reputations.

-Buckfasts are known to be healthy and productive bees, with colonies that grow quickly in the spring, are resistant to tracheal mites, and have some serious honey production skills: In the 1980s, one colony of Buckfasts reportedly produced 400 pounds of honey!
-They’re not expected to be aggressive, but some beekeepers say they’ve encountered not-so-friendly colonies, and there are suspicions that Buckfasts might be more aggressive when they’re allowed to requeen themselves.
+Buckfasts are known to be healthy and productive bees.
+Their colonies grow quickly in the spring and are resistant to tracheal mites.
+They’re also seriously skilled with honey production: In the 1980s, one colony of Buckfasts reportedly produced 400 pounds of honey!
+They’re not expected to be aggressive, but some beekeepers say they’ve encountered not-so-friendly colonies.
+Some beekeepers suspect Buckfasts might be more aggressive when they’re allowed to requeen themselves.

 Carniolans, affectionately known in the beekeeping community as “Carnis,” first came from Slovenia in the Austrian Alps – mountain bees!
-In the 1800s, word spread through Europe about how gentle and resourceful Carnis were, and they quickly became a hot commodity for beekeepers everywhere.
+In the 1800s, word spread through Europe about how gentle and resourceful Carnis were.
+They quickly became a hot commodity for beekeepers everywhere.

-Carnis are so popular because they’re usually extremely calm, have a great sense of orientation, and are very disease-resistant thanks to their exceptional hygiene practices.
-They’re great at sniffing out honeydew flow and forage sources, and typically waste no time building up their hives come spring.
-While Carnis’ tendency to jump-start their hives is usually a good thing, it can be challenging if they run out of room and get the itch to start swarming too early.
+Carnis are so popular because they’re usually extremely calm, have a great sense of orientation.
+They are very disease-resistant thanks to their exceptional hygiene practices.
+They’re great at sniffing out honeydew flow and forage sources.
+Carnis typically waste no time building up their hives come spring.
+And while Carnis’ tendency to jump-start their hives is usually a good thing, it can be challenging if they run out of room and get the itch to start swarming too early.

 Back to our bees!

-The differences Sam observed in our bee breed behaviors started right at the beginning of their time in our bee yard, when their hives were first installed.
-During hive installations, most bees are so preoccupied with their big move and checking out their new home that they’re not interested in the beekeepers.
+The differences Sam observed in our bee breed behaviors started right at the beginning of their time in our bee yard during installation.
+During hive installations, most bees are preoccupied with their big move.
+They check out their new home and aren’t usually interested in the beekeepers.
 This was true for the Carniolans, who went about their business without paying much attention to the beekeepers.
 It doesn’t come as a surprise, seeing as the Carnis are known for their super chill, laid back demeanor.

 The Buckfasts, on the other hand, were all up in the beekeepers’ business.
-They were very interested in the beekeepers and showed their curiosity by aggressively bumping into the beekeepers who were helping them get settled.
-Even though Buckfasts are generally known for being easy to work with and pretty gentle to handle, colonies are sometimes said to be a tad more aggressive, so our bees may be some of the more combative Buckfasts.
+They were very interested in the beekeepers.
+The Buckfasts showed their curiosity, aggressively bumping into the beekeepers who were helping them get settled.
+Buckfasts are generally known for being easy to work with and gentle to handle.
+But some colonies are a tad more aggressive, so maybe our bees are the more combative Buckfasts.

-Sam installed the Carniolans into their hives a full week before she installed the Buckfasts, so the differences in the amount of comb and building the two breeds have been up to is surprising!
+Sam installed the Carniolans into their hives a full week before she installed the Buckfasts.
+So the differences in the amount of comb and building the two breeds are up to is surprising!

-While you would think that the Carnis would also be quick to make their comb and get their hive up and running, since they typically start working with a bang in the spring, our Carnis are taking their sweet time getting settled.
-Carnis are such a polite breed to work with, though, that maybe they’re graciously letting these Buckfasts enjoy the spotlight for the time being before they really bring their A-game to the bee yard.
+You would think that the Carnis would also be quick to make their comb and get their hive up and running, since they typically start working with a bang in the spring.
+But our Carnis are taking their sweet time getting settled.
+Carnis are such a polite breed to work with, though.
+Maybe they’re graciously letting these Buckfasts enjoy the spotlight for the time being before they really bring their A-game to the bee yard.

-Given the reputations that Carnis and Buckfasts have made for themselves over the years, it’s interesting to see how those well-known habits and behaviors show up here in our bee yard.
-It will be fun to observe how these breeds fare over the summer, and how true-to-form they’ll end up being.
+Given the reputations Carnis and Buckfasts garnered for themselves over the years, it’s interesting to see how those well-known habits and behaviors show up here in our bee yard.
+It will be fun to observe how these bee breeds fare over the summer, and how true-to-form they’ll end up being.

-We’ll keep you posted on whether our Buckfasts really do crank out crazy amounts of honey, and if our Carnis pick up their speed and catch up to their bee yard peers.
+We’ll keep you posted on whether our Buckfasts really do crank out crazy amounts of honey.
+And maybe our Carnis pick up their speed and catch up to their bee yard peers.
 Stay tuned!